redox132/phpFramework/README.md

 # About

-An MVC framework.
-This is a simple note app using PHP and MySQL.
-The idea is quite simple, but the structure of the project is what matters most.
-I created this note app as a base to build a PHP framework (MVC) on top of it.
-The project structure is quite similar to Laravel's.
+This is a simple note app built with PHP and MySQL, structured as an MVC framework inspired by Laravel.
+While the app’s core functionality is straightforward, the focus is on the project structure as a solid foundation for building a PHP MVC framework.

-This structure is 100% OOP, routed using a Router.
-Every request has its own controller and a corresponding view.
-It also supports all HTTP methods (GET and POST by default, and I also added support for DELETE, PATCH, and PUT).
-Middleware for authentication is also supported.
+The architecture is 100% object-oriented, featuring a Router that directs each request to its dedicated controller and view.
+It supports all common HTTP methods (GET, POST, DELETE, PATCH, PUT) and includes middleware for authentication.

+The project uses a hybrid routing system, blending MVC-style controllers with file-based route handlers, providing flexibility and scalability.

-Besides that, it is fully Dockerized and can run anywhere.
+The entire app is fully dockerized, ensuring it can run consistently across any environment.
-# .env

-Do not forget to add the .env file for the app to run.
-I could upload it, and that would be fine, but it's best to avoid that.
-# Composer
+# Setup

+    .env: Remember to add your .env file (not included for security reasons)

-You must have Composer installed locally.
-I ignored the vendor/ folder because it's not recommended to push large folders/files to version control.
-To install dependencies and get the app running, simply run:
+    Composer: make sure composer is installed locally.
+The vendor/ folder is ignored for version control.
+To install dependencies, run the following commands:

-~$ composer init                        # If you don't have composer.json
-~$ composer install                     # For autoloading
-~$ composer require vlucas/phpdotenv    # To load .env files
+composer init                       # If composer.json doesn’t exist composer install                    # To install dependencies and autoloading composer require vlucas/phpdotenv   # For loading .env files